Alvearie/HRI/documentation/admin.md

 ![flink-jar-run](images/flink-jar-run.png)

 #### Flink CLI
-Flink has a [CLI](https://ci.apache.org/projects/flink/flink-docs-release-1.10/ops/cli.html) that be used to manually perform tasks or automate them.
+Flink has a [CLI](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/cli/) that can be used to manually perform tasks or automate them.
 It supports all actions needed for managing jobs and savepoints but does not include all the monitoring endpoints of the REST API.
 It also has to be configured correctly to communicate with the Flink cluster.

 ## HRI Management User Authorization
 In your authorization service, create a new scope for this tenant and assign it to the Data Integrators and Consumers that need access.
 See [Authorization](auth.md) for more details.